 All grants made to employees, including the NEOs, are approved by the Compensation Committee.
-The current outstanding awards granted to our NEOs are governed by the Company's 2009 Stock Incentive Plan, as amended and restated (the "2009 Plan") or the Company's 2017 Stock Incentive Plan, as amended and restated (the "2017 Plan"), which is discussed further in "Executive Compensation-Narrative Disclosure Regarding Equity Plans and Employment Agreements."
+The current outstanding awards granted to our NEOs are governed by the Company's 2017 Stock Incentive Plan, as amended and restated (the "2017 Plan"), which is discussed further in "Executive Compensation-Narrative Disclosure Regarding Equity Plans and Employment Agreements."